-- (3) Monthly response time reporting will identify failures to the 18 response time requirements. - (a) The following steps refer to escalating penalties based on failure to correct non-compliance with response times.
+- (3) Monthly response time reporting will clearly identify failure to meet the response time requirement in any Measurement Category - (a) The following steps outline escalating penalties based on failure to correct non-compliance with response times.
 These are referred to as repetitive pattern failures.
-Repetitive patterns include but are not limited to inadequate unit hour deployment, staffing outliers, and trends in compliance/non-compliance (i.e., by DZ(s)/Sub-zone(s)). - (b) Response time warnings, liquidated damages, and cure notice time frame clocks shall be per the 18 total compliance areas shown in Table 5.
-Thus it is possible for the Contractor to have multiple corrective plans and damages clocks running simultaneously. - (c) On the first occurrence noted for one or more compliance areas, the EMS Agency will give notice to the Contractor and require for a corrective action plan to be implemented within 15 days of Contractor notification. - (d) The corrective action plan shall identify the problem(s) that led to the delayed response and the steps being taken to correct the problem(s).
-The plan shall be reviewed and approved by the EMS Director and EMS Medical Director.
+Repetitive patterns include but are not limited to inadequate unit hour deployment, staffing outliers, and trends in compliance/noncompliance (i.e., by DZ(s)/Sub-zone(s)/Measurement Category or Categories). - (b) Response time warnings, liquidated damages, and cure notice time frame clocks shall be per each of the 18 total Measurement Categories identified in Table 5.
+Thus it is possible for the Contractor to have multiple corrective plans and damages clocks running simultaneously. - (c) On the first occurrence noted for one or more Measurement Category, the EMS Agency will give notice to the Contractor and require development and implementation of a corrective action plan within 15 days of Contractor notification.

-- (e) If within 30 days of the start of implementation of a corrective action plan, the same non-compliance issue repeats, liquidated damages of \$30,000 shall be levied or a fine equal to the actual amount that is the identified cost of the under-deployed unit hours will be imposed, whichever is greater. - (f) If non-compliance continues in any running 60-calendar-day period, and the occurrences in hours and/or days are in a repetitive pattern, liquidated damages will be \$60,000 or twice the amount that is the identified cost of the underdeployed unit hours, whichever is greater. - (i) For three consecutive monthly repetitive pattern failures, liquidated damages will be \$120,000 or three (3) times the amount that is the identified cost of the under-deployed unit hours, whichever is greater. - (ii) For four consecutive monthly repetitive pattern failures, in addition to liquidated damages of \$250,000, at the discretion of the EMS Director a recommendation may be made to the Board of Supervisors to find Contractor in Material Breach of the Contract and pursue termination and any other available remedies. - (iii) Repetitive failures within a 6 month period that are not consecutive but liquidated damages total more than \$90,000 will result in the Contractor being on probation to stop monthly occurrences within the following quarter.
+- (d) The corrective action plan shall identify the problem(s) that led to the compliance deficiency and the steps being taken to correct the problem(s).
+The plan shall be reviewed and approved by the EMS Director and EMS Medical Director. - (e) If within 30 days of the start of implementation of a corrective action plan, the non-compliance issue repeats, liquidated damages of \$30,000 shall be levied or a fine equal to the actual amount that is the identified cost of the under-deployed unit hours will be imposed, whichever is greater. - (f) If non-compliance recurs in any running 60-calendar-day period, and the occurrences in hours and/or days are in a repetitive pattern, liquidated damages will be \$60,000 or twice the amount that is the identified cost of the underdeployed unit hours, whichever is greater. - (i) For three consecutive monthly repetitive pattern failures, liquidated damages will be \$120,000 or three (3) times the amount that is the identified cost of the under-deployed unit hours, whichever is greater. - (ii) For four consecutive monthly repetitive pattern failures, in addition to liquidated damages of \$250,000, at the discretion of the EMS Director a recommendation may be made to the Board of Supervisors to find Contractor in Material Breach of the Contract and pursue termination and any other available remedies. - (iii) Repetitive failures within a 6 month period that are not consecutive but liquidated damages total more than \$90,000 will result in the Contractor being on probation to stop monthly occurrences within the following quarter.
 Failing to do so within the following three month period will result in an additional assessment of \$90,000 in liquidated damages and at the discretion of the EMS Director a recommendation may be made to the Board of Supervisors to find Contractor in Material Breach of the contract.

 Repetitive failures within a 12 month period that are not consecutive but liquidated damages total \$300,000 or more may result in the EMS Director recommending to the Board of Supervisors to find the Contractor in Material Breach of Contract.